 Be Careful Though

 Again: THIS IS NOT FOR NEW HIKERS OR PEOPLE WHO HAVE NEVER HIKED IN HAWAII, COLORADO, OR THE WEST COAST!
-Three peaks has a full-on rock climbing section that you need to use a rope for– there’s a high risk for injury if you’re not confident holding your own body weight.
+Three peaks has a full-on rock climbing section that you need to use a rope for.
+There’s a high risk for injury if you’re not confident holding your own body weight.
 (The reason I’ve linked to an IG picture here is because it is too risky for me to bring my camera when I hike Olomana.)

 Parking is on Auloa Road, but it’s a good idea to take an Uber here.
 Also, be sure to finish before it gets dark.
 Several people– myself included– have gotten lost on the way back down when it’s too dark.

 Koko Head Crater Hike